Hyptec HT

-The Hyptec HT (广汽昊铂HT (Guǎngqì Hàobó HT)) or previously Hyper HT is an electric mid-size coupe SUV produced by Chinese automobile manufacturer GAC Aion and sold under its premium electric vehicle brand Hyptec.
+The Hyptec HT (广汽昊铂HT (Guǎngqì Hàobó HT)) or previously Hyper HT is a battery electric mid-size SUV produced by Chinese automobile manufacturer GAC Aion and sold under its premium electric vehicle brand Hyptec.
 It is the third model unveiled under the Hyptec series, after the Hyptec SSR and Hyptec GT.
+A refreshed version of the HT for 2026 will be renamed to the Hyptec S600, and will be available with both pure-electric and range-extender powertrain options.

 In August 2024, GAC Aion announced to rename the Hyper brand's English name to Hyptec.